Tax Credits: CTC elements

 If a child or QYP dies, CTC should continue for a period of 8 weeks following the death.
 In the case of a QYP, it will continue for 8 weeks or until they would have reached the age of 20, if earlier.

-The family element is paid to each family entitled to CTC, irrespective of the number of children or QYPs in the family.
-Only one family element is payable on each claim.
+Before April 2017, the family element was paid to each family entitled to CTC, irrespective of the number of children or QYPs in the family.
+Only one family element was payable on each claim.

-A child or QYP is disabled for tax credit purposes if any rate of DLA or Personal Independence Payment (PIP) is payable for the child or QYP, or has ceased to be payable solely because they are a hospital in-patient.
+A child or QYP is disabled for tax credit purposes if any rate of DLA, disability assistance (in Scotland) or Personal Independence Payment (PIP) is payable for the child or QYP, or has ceased to be payable solely because they are a hospital in-patient.

 A child or QYP will also qualify if they are certified as severely sight impaired or blind by a consultant ophthalmologist, or has ceased to be registered or certified as blind within the 28 weeks immediately preceding the date of claim.

-A child or QYP is severely disabled for tax credit purposes if the highest rate care component of DLA, the enhanced rate daily living component of Personal Independence Payment (PIP) or any component of Armed Forces Independence Payment (AFIP) is payable for them, or would be payable but for a suspension or abatement due to hospitalisation.
+A child or QYP is severely disabled for tax credit purposes if the highest rate care component of DLA, the enhanced rate daily living component of Personal Independence Payment (PIP), the higher rate of disability assistance (in Scotland) or any component of Armed Forces Independence Payment (AFIP) is payable for them, or would be payable but for a suspension or abatement due to hospitalisation.

 Note: If a new claim for DLA/PIP or AFIP is made whilst a child is in hospital, it cannot be paid until the child is discharged.
 However, HMRC should be notified of any successful claim as soon as possible (especially if the highest rate care component or enhanced rate daily living component has been awarded).
 This is because the CTC severe disability element can be included whilst the child is in hospital, even though DLA has never been in payment.
 The same does not apply to the CTC disability element.